open-lms-open-source/content-access-s3/docs/05-accessing-database-backups.md

 * one backup per day is available for two months
 * one backup per month is available for seven years

-The name of your Moodle's S3 bucket is provided by the Blackboard Open LMS Enterprise team with the confirmation that your access has been provisioned.
+The name of your Moodle's S3 bucket is provided by the Open LMS Enterprise team with the confirmation that your access has been provisioned.
 You'll need to substitute that in place of `example-s3-bucket` in the examples shown below.

 To obtain a list of database backups available in your Moodle's S3 bucket: